Erin Ratliff

 The Yin & Yang of Your Digital Marketing Strategy

-The foundation of Feng Shui teachings is the ancient philosophy of Yin and Yang.
-This is the universal duality of energies that make up every natural cycle and system on earth, including your marketing plan.
+The foundation of Feng Shui teachings is the ancient Chinese philosophy of Yin and Yang.
+This is the universal duality of energies that make up every natural cycle and system on earth-- including your marketing plan.

-To understand how Yin and Yang applies to your business, we must first understand the different characteristics of these two conflicting yet complimentary forces.
+To understand how the concept of Yin and Yang applies to your business, we must first understand the different characteristics of these two conflicting yet complimentary forces.

-Yin energy (feminine): receptive, passive, inward, creative, intuitive, infinite, flexibility.
+Yin energy (feminine): receptive, passive, inward, creative, intuitive, infinite, flexibile.

-Yang energy (masculine): aggressive, active, outward, analytical, logical, linear, rigidity.
+Yang energy (masculine): aggressive, active, outward, analytical, logical, linear, rigid.

 These energies are opposing, but inextricably connected and dependent on the other.
 You can't have one without the other, and you can't have progress or forward movement without the individual parts interacting and engaging.

-Too much, or not enough, of one element will weaken other elements and impede the flow of good Chi, leading to stagnation and limited opportunities.
+Too much, or not enough, of one approach will impede the flow of good Chi, leading to stagnation and limited opportunities.
 And what entrepreneur or business owner would want that?

 Let's look closer at some examples of marketing tactics and initiatives that are Yin or Yang.
 Each of these types of content or approaches will have a time and place in your business, so your overall approach requires constant examination, experimentation and mindfulness.